 Fishbone Diagram (Cause and Effect Diagram)

 Fishbone diagram (cause and effect diagram or Ishikawa diagram ) is a quality management tool that is used to identify the root cause of a problem.
-It analyzes various possible causes of a problem by the help of brainstorming sessions.
-This article reviews the Fishbone diagram (cause and effect diagram or Ishikawa diagram ) as a problem solving tool and discusses the advantages and limitations of it.
+Basically, it analyzes various possible causes of a problem by the help of brainstorming sessions.
+In this article we will review the Fishbone diagram (cause and effect diagram or Ishikawa diagram ) as a problem solving tool and discusses the advantages and limitations of it.

 Concept of the Fishbone Diagram (Cause and Effect Diagram or Ishikawa Diagram)

 The concept of the Fishbone Diagram was developed by a Japanese Professor, Dr. Kaoru Ishikawa in the 1960’s.
-The Fishbone diagram looks like a fish skeleton so that it took it’s name from it’s appearance.
+This diagram looks like a fish skeleton so that it took it’s name from it’s appearance.
 It is also named as “Ishikawa Diagram”.

 It is a visual quality management tool that provides an overall list of possible causes to determine the root cause of a specific event.
 Each defect or cause is a source of variation.
 It helps to understand what causes a problem and what are the possible ways to solve it.